-Ms. Christine Wormuth was appointed as the Deputy Under Secretary of Defense for Strategy, Plans and Force Development in August 2012.
-Ms. Wormuth is responsible for advising the Under Secretary of Defense for Policy (USD[P]) and the Secretary of Defense on all matters pertaining to the development of U.S. national security and defense strategy.
-She oversees the strategic guidance development, review, and assessment for military contingency plans and the plans for the day-to-day military activities of Combatant Commanders.
-In addition, Ms. Wormuth leads Policy’s efforts to provide strategic guidance and implementation oversight to the Department’s planning, programming, and budgeting process as well as various force development, force management, and corporate support processes.
-This includes the integrated assessment of U.S. military posture, force structure, and associated defense activities and capabilities.
+Ms. Wormuth was appointed as the Deputy Under Secretary of Defense for Strategy, Plans, and Force Development in August, 2012.
+In this role, Ms. Wormuth was responsible for advising the Under Secretary of Defense for Policy and the Secretary of Defense on the development of U.S. national security and defense strategy.
+She oversaw the strategic guidance development, review, and assessment for military contingency plans and the plans for the day-to-day military activities of Combatant Commanders.
+In addition, Ms. Wormuth led Policy’s efforts to provide strategic guidance and implementation oversight to the Department’s planning, programming, and budgeting process as well as various force development, force management, and corporate support processes.
+As DUSD(SPF), Ms. Wormuth led the Department’s 2014 Quadrennial Defense Review.

-Prior to joining the Office of USD(P), Ms. Wormuth was a Special Assistant to the President and Senior Director for Defense Policy and Strategy on the National Security Staff (NSS).
+Prior to serving as DUSD(SPF), Ms. Wormuth was a Special Assistant to the President and Senior Director for Defense Policy and Strategy on the National Security Staff (NSS).
 As the Senior Director for Defense Policy and Strategy, Ms. Wormuth oversaw the Defense directorate and was responsible for providing NSS expertise on global, functional, and regional defense, military and political-military issues.

-Before her assignment to the NSS, Ms. Wormuth was the Principal Deputy Assistant Secretary of Defense for Homeland Defense and Americas’ Security Affairs.
+Before her assignment to the NSS, Ms. Wormuth was the Principal Deputy Assistant Secretary of Defense for Homeland Defense and Americas’ Security Affairs in the Office of the Under Secretary of Defense for Policy.
 As Principal Deputy, she advised the Assistant Secretary of Defense on the homeland defense activities of the Department and regional security matters for the countries of the Western Hemisphere.
 In addition, she was responsible for management of the Department’s participation in interagency activities concerning homeland security and relations with the Department of Homeland Security.

 Prior to joining CSIS, Ms Wormuth was a Principal at DFI Government Services, a defense consulting firm, where she developed and managed a wide range of projects for government clients within the Department of Defense and the Department of Homeland Security.